Skip to main content

 Started program in Fall 2024

 Tamara graduated from Xavier University of Louisiana in May 2024, earning a Bachelor of Science in Psychological Sciences with a minor in Business Administration.
 During her academic journey, she conducted an independent study investigating the relationship between physical discipline and anxiety symptoms in adulthood.
 Additionally, she interned with Dr. Marcelo Wood at the University of California, Irvine, where she researched long-term memory and drug-seeking behaviors in mice.
 In her senior year, Tamara served as a research assistant in the J.U.S.T.
 Lab at Xavier, focusing on suspension rates in hyper-segregated schools and working to mitigate the effects of systemic oppression in Louisiana through evidence-based intervention strategies.
 She also volunteered at St. Michael’s, a grade school for special needs children, through a program called Pair Care.
 Her commitment to the field of psychology was further enhanced by her research experience and her role as a preschool teacher.
 As a post-bacc student, Tamara joined The Schuck Child Development Lab and The Craig School, where she is continuing her exploration of family dynamics, interventions, and neurodevelopmental disorders in children.
 In addition, she has been taking courses such as Cultural Psychology, Clinical Psychology, and Applied Statistics, and she was awarded a $700 scholarship from the UCI Division of Continuing Education.
-Outside of UCI, Tamara is working part-time as a Behavioral Technician at Coyne and Associates.
+Outside of UCI, Tamara has been working part-time at Coyne and Associates (initially as a behavioral technician, and now as a trainer).
 Following the completion of the post-bacc program, she aspires to pursue a Ph.D. in Clinical Psychology.

 Elise Joseph